programminghistorian/jekyll/lessons/installing-omeka.md

 ## Step 4: Configure Omeka to Use Your Database.

-First, go into the directory where your Omeka install lives.
+First, go into the directory where your Omeka install lives, using the command `cd`.
 On a VPS, that's probably `/var/www/html/omeka`, and on shared hosting, `~/public_html/omeka`.

     cd /var/www/html/omeka

+If you get a permissions error here using a VPS, make sure you're logged in as the root user first by running `su root`.
 Now let's edit the `db.ini` file.
 Unless you're already comfortable with a power editor like Vim, we're going to use the editor Nano:

     nano db.ini